TAPInspector: Safety and Liveness Verification of Concurrent Trigger-Action IoT Systems: Implementation and Evaluation

-While TAPInspector has been corroborated to be efficient and fast to identify vulnerabilities in TAP rules, it has the following limitations. \textit{First}, our ICFG construction for IFTTT applets is based on simple string analysis, which cannot correctly parse these applets with new defined triggers and actions.
-A future improvement can introduce natural language programming (NLP) techniques for parsing IFTTT applets, similar to \cite{wang2019charting}. \textit{Second}, enhancing TAPInspector with dynamic analysis for reflections and HTTP requests in SmartApps is necessary for a more complete rule extractor. \textit{Third}, our state compression only works on integer attributes.
-Another common type of attributes is enumerated, which can also introduce redundant state space.
-Considering negative predicates in rules' conditions, we leave them in full.
-By eliminating irelevant elements, the state space can be further reduced. \textit{Fourth}, we perform model checking with a random preference space, which is not rigorous.
-Implementing an entire preference space analysis should be able to further improve TAPInspector' analysis ability. \textit{Fifth}, our security analysis does not consider the location of IoT devices.
-It is desired to add such spatial context into vulnerability detection, since physical channels or connections are sensitive to the location. \textit{Sixth}, it is desired to provide an automatic vulnerability repair tool for TAP-based IoT apps, which can help users fix flawed apps and configurations in home automation.
+While TAPInspector has been corroborated to be efficient and fast to identify vulnerabilities in TAP rules, it has the following limitations. \textit{First}, more physics should be considered in security analysis, like correlations of physical attributes \cite{birnbach2019peeves}, spatial contexts of different devices, user activity contexts, and sensor-device-user interactions \cite{sikder2021aegis}. \textit{Second}, TAPInspector is desired to support runtime detection since user configurations and physics typically change at runtime.
+We can extend our crawler to monitor both IoT app installations and user configuration updates in the IoT system in real time for runtime detection. \textit{Third}, our state compression only works on integer attributes.
+Other types of attributes (e.g., enumerated attributes) should be optimized. \textit{Fourth}, we perform model checking with a random preference space, which is not rigorous.
+Implementing an entire preference space analysis should further improve TAPInspector' analysis ability. \textit{Fifth}, our security analysis only focused on the impact of rule semantic and physical attributes.
+The next step is to involve more features of IoT architecture, e.g., communication and control layers, to enable a cross-layer and systematic analysis.

+Furthermore, we find that the major root causes of vulnerabilities in TAP rules come from various aspects, including user configurations, IoT platforms, and logic in IoT apps.
+It is hard to address these vulnerabilities by a vendor individually.
+The current consensus in academia it to establish a mechanism that can automatically detect and repair them.
+Such a mechanism can help users fix TAP rules (e.g., \cite{zhang2019autotap}) or enforce TAP rules following security and safety policies (e.g., \cite{celik2019iotguard}).
+We believe that extending TAPInspector as an end-to-end tool for detecting and repairing vulnerabilities is more valuable.